allgebrist/Causal-Deconvolution-of-Networks/README.md

 # Causal Deconvolution of Networks by Algorithmic Generative Models
++

-This repository contains the [R Shiny](https://shiny.rstudio.com/) code of the online application for causal deconvolution of networks by algorithmic generative models by the [Algorithmic Dynamics Lab](https://www.algorithmicdynamics.net/) and the [Algorithmic Nature Group](https://algorithmicnature.org/).
+This repository contains the [R Shiny](https://shiny.rstudio.com/) code of the online application *causal deconvolution of networks by algorithmic generative models* by the [Algorithmic Dynamics Lab](https://www.algorithmicdynamics.net/) and the [Algorithmic Nature Group](https://algorithmicnature.org/).
 The application is live at [this website](http://www.complexitycalculator.com/deconvolution).

 ### If you use this tool please cite